 Women Writers, Women, Books

-Barbara Bos began volunteering in April 2013 and has already contributed to the marketing plan, as well as begun outreach and communications on Twitter, our primary networking site.
+Barbara Bos began volunteering in April 2013 and started outreach and communications on Twitter, our primary networking site.

 It is always hard to say goodbye to kind, creative, efficient and productive co-workers.
 Hard to lose their expertise and familiarity.